rpedrodasilva10/posterr/README.md

 docker-compose up # Spin up all necessary containers
 ```

+# Critique
+## Improvements
+***Listing posts*** - Create the list functionality to cover all requirements (including frontend ones). <br/>
+***Database schema*** - Improve the database schema to a model more according to the demand and other features (like listing, sorting, searching and do other processing with the posts created).
+With a full overview of the project, I could define which option can perform better (single table for posts? a specific table for each type of post?)

+## Scaling
+***If this project were to grow and have many users and posts, which parts do you think would fail first?***

+The first thing that would break on high load is the application (stop responding), given the synchronous characteristics.
+If we reach the limit of available threads the app would start to queue requests until no memory is available.

+***In a real-life situation, what steps would you take to scale this product?
+What other types of technology and infrastructure might you need to use***

+It depends on the characteristics of the access.
+Let's suppose we now have endpoints to list posts, and we are having a high load of reading nature we could use some memory cache (e.g: Memcached) to store common read data and objects (Timelines, users etc.) .
+If the gap is in the writing capacities I would study some async approaches to distribute this API writing process.
+We could use some Pub/Sub or other async architecture structure to answer the clients when they call the service but do the 'hard computing' operation after.
+So we could have a topic where all posts can be sent and a subscription that reads this topic and persist asynchronously.
+In either situation, the easiest solution would be separate the services and scale them individually

 Made with ❤ by [rpsilva](https://github.com/rpedrodasilva10)
 <div>
   <a href = "mailto:rpedrodasilva10@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>